Welcome to Shared Ministry at Gloria Dei!

 Use our Gifts and Passions Survey to tell us what skills, talents, and experience you have to share for the sake of God’s mission, and to let us know what issues you feel most passionate about.Complete Gifts and Passions Survey

 Review the ministry opportunities below.
-Then use our Ministry Interests Survey to tell us which ministries you are currently involved with and which ones you would like to learn more about.Complete Ministry Interests Survey
+Then use our Ministry Involvement Survey to tell us which ministries you are currently involved with and which ones you would like to learn more about.Complete Ministry Involvement Survey

 The Communications Committee develops communications strategies and materials that publicize and promote the ministries at Gloria Dei with the support and direction of staff.
 Specific areas of focus include earned media and advertising opportunities; website maintenance; support for other committees, teams, and ministry areas of this congregation.

 Offering counters work as a team, usually on Monday mornings, to record and count offerings and contributions, providing accounting control for cash/check receipts and deposits.